-The Olive Lessor Thick-Tail Scorpion (Uroplectes olivaceous), is asSmall scorpion with an average length between 40mm to 50mm in length.
+The Olive Lessor Thick-Tail Scorpion (Uroplectes olivaceous), is a small scorpion with an average length between 40mm to 50mm in length.
 Overall olive-green in colouration.
 The fingers on the pincers are lighter in colour, legs characterised by light and dark bands.
 Last 2 tail segments are granular in texture.
 Subaculeur tubercle is present.
-A common scorpion throughout their range, this species does not make a permanent shelter.
-Highly mobile in the environment.
-Often found in unusual places in the environment and home.
+A common scorpion throughout their range, this species is highly mobile in the environment.
+Often found in unusual places and inside the home.

 Similar in appearance to:

-Stings from this small sized, highly venomous species are common.
-Very mobile in the environment, it’s darl colouration makes it difficult to see at night unless using a UV light.
-A sting typically results in class 2.
-Use first aid as per class 2 protocols.
-If concerned, contact a helpline for advice.
+Quick to use secondary defensive behaviour, stings from this small sized, highly venomous species are common.
+Very mobile in the environment, its dark colouration makes it difficult to see at night unless using a UV light.
+A sting typically resulting in class 2 or 3 symptoms.

 Note that this information is for educational purposes only.
 This information focuses upon the scorpion and does not take into consideration additional factors that influence symptoms severity.
 If you are in doubt whatsoever, then contact a helpine for medical advice.